stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ## Available libraries

-There are a number of libraries for image processing available in Haskell ecosystem, some make use of external tools written in other languages, others are written entirely in Haskell.
+There are a number of libraries for image processing available in the Haskell ecosystem.
+Some make use of external tools written in other languages, others are written entirely in Haskell.
 First, I would like to list libraries that are conventionally used for image processing and manipulation with short descriptions, because we don't have space to cover them all in this tutorial.

 * [`JuicyPixels`](https://hackage.haskell.org/package/JuicyPixels) is a
   lightweight library written in Haskell that allows to load and save images